tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

-Welcome students back and refresh a bit on some blockchain wallet architecture.
+Welcome students back, and do a quick refresher on blockchain wallet architecture.

 Open the slides, cover the agenda for the day, then navigate to the beginning of the slideshow.